lseif/chess-game/README.md

 ## Installation
 To build and run the game you need cmake version 3.51 or higher and c++ 17.
-After you cloned the repository it's recommended to create a build directory where the cmake build files will be stored.
+After you have cloned the repository it's recommended to create a build directory where the cmake build files will be stored.
 In the projects root directory run:
 ```bash
 mkdir build
 ```